HubSpot/modernizer-maven-plugin/UPSTREAM-README.md

  - The format of `ignore-methods` file could be improved by making it more structured by using XML, JSON, or YAML.
  - `@SuppressWarnings("modernizer")` blocks all modernizer errors in that code block.
-Suppressing specific checks/errors can be done by adding something like an `<id>ViolationIdentifier</id>` to the violations file structure, which uniquely identifies each violation.
+Suppressing specific checks/errors can be done by adding something like `<id>ViolationIdentifier</id>` to the violations file structure, which uniquely identifies each violation.
 We can then use `@SuppressWarnings("modernizer:ViolationIdentifier")` to suppress errors related to those particular checks in the code block.